The simple way to put funding opportunities on your university’s own web pages

-Go to one of your workgroups, get a snippet of code, paste it into your web page and—bingo!—you’ve got a list of the latest opportunities that’s always up-to-date.
+Go to one of your workgroups, get a snippet of code, paste it into your web page and you will have a list of the latest opportunities which is always up-to-date.
 It’s as simple as adding a YouTube video to a page.

 Administrators can customise the lists as much as they want, using their saved searches so they can have a list of new opportunities in nanotechnology or sociology, or from the UK research councils.
 All search criteria are supported.

-To generate an Embed, simply vist a Workgroup in which you have Admin rights, open the Actions menu, and select 'Embed searches'.
-Copy the code that is displayed to you into your own web page to see a feed of oportunities generated from all of the searches posted on that Workgroup.
+To generate an Embed, simply visit a Workgroup in which you have Admin rights, open the Actions menu, and select 'Embed searches'.
+Copy the code that is displayed to you into your own web page to see a feed of opportunities generated from all of the searches posted on that Workgroup.

 Embeds are fuss-free